rednblkx/homekit-lock-access-code/README.md

 ## Example Update Access Code

-Oddly, the Home App seems to be using the Add operation
+Oddly, even though the Update operation (0x4) exists, for updating the access code it's using the Remove and Add operation.

 ### Request